 A rating addresses the likelihood of the payment of interest on a note when due and the ultimate payment of principal of that note by its legal maturity date.
 A rating does not address the likelihood of payment of principal of a note on its expected principal payment date.
 In addition, a rating does not address the possibility of an early payment or acceleration of a note, which could be caused by an early redemption event or an event of default.
 A rating is not a recommendation to buy, sell or hold notes and may be subject to revision or withdrawal at any time by the assigning rating agency.
 A rating is based on each rating agency's independent evaluation of the receivables and the availability of any credit enhancement for the notes.
-A rating, or a change or withdrawal of a rating, by one rating agency will not necessarily correspond to a rating, or a change or a withdrawal of a rating, from any other rating agency.
-If any of the ratings of these Class A(2017-4) notes changes, Class A(2017-4) noteholders will not be so notified by Capital One Bank (USA), National Association, Capital One Funding or COMET.
+A rating, or a change or withdrawal of a rating, by one rating agency.
+If any of the ratings of these Class A(2017-6) notes changes, Class A(2017-6) noteholders will not be so notified by Capital One Bank (USA), National Association, Capital One Funding or COMET.